Hotmoka/hotmoka/tutorial/Takamaka.md

 constructors and methods.
-Since `currentInvestor` is, very generically, an instance of `Contract`, that has no `@Payable` methods, there is no method that we can call here for sending money to `currentInvestor`.
+Since `currentInvestor` is, very generically, an instance of `Contract`, that has no `@Payable` methods, there is no method that we can call here for sending money back to `currentInvestor`.
 This limitation is a deliberate choice of the design of Takamaka.

 > Solidity programmers will find this very different from what happens